RohanChawla01/newsappfrontend/README.md

 You have the option to search latest news about any topic worldwide, using the search bar at the top.

 Tech Stack:
-Language: JavaScript
+Language: JavaScript,
-ReactJS as frontend library
+ReactJS as frontend library,
-Node version: 12.14.1
+Node version: 12.14.1,
-npm version: 6.13.4
+npm version: 6.13.4,

 Editor used: VSCode

 ### TO RUN The app on your machine

 1. First do npm install to install third party dependencies
-2. You can run npm start script to load project at http://localhost:3000 in browser.
+2. You can run npm start script at the root to load project at http://localhost:3000 in browser.

 # Getting Started with Create React App